-The financial statements present the net assets available for benefits as of December 31, 2018 and 2017, and the changes in net assets available for benefits for the years then ended.
 The Plan's assets are held in the Fortune Brands Home & Security, Inc. Defined Contribution Master Trust (the "Master Trust"), along with the assets of the FBHS Hourly Plan, for investment purposes.
 The Master Trust investments are administered and held by Fidelity Management Trust Company (the "Trustee").